 While we believe that the corporate multiplier should remain a significant factor in the bonus calculation, the Compensation and Leadership Development Committee believes it is important to recognize and separately incentivize the individual performance of our named executive officers (excluding the chief executive officer) as a fully integrated pharmaceutical company.
 We therefore determined that the individual multiplier for Messrs.
-Campbell and Do and Mses.
+Campbell, Clark and Do and Mses.
 Quimi and Rosenberg, would range from 0-133% based on performance described below.
-Mr. Barth was not eligible for a 2020 cash incentive bonus and was not included in the determination processes described below.
 As noted above, the Compensation and Leadership Development Committee continues to believe that Mr. Crowley's bonus should be determined solely by reference to the corporate multiplier.
+However, the Compensation and Leadership Development Committee periodically reviews and discusses its evaluation of the chief executive officer's performance and accomplishments in executive session along with the Lead Independent Director of the Board and without the presence of the chief executive officer as part of its year-end executive officer review process.